lumeland/lume.land/docs/configuration/filters.md

 - `type`: The type of helper.
 It can be `tag`, `filter` or any other, depending on the template engine.
 - `async`: Set `true` to configure the helper as async.
-- `body`: Set `true` to configure that the helper accept a body (supported only by nunjucks custom tags)
+- `body`: Set `true` to configure the helper to accept a body (only supported by nunjucks custom tags)

 Example of custom tag with body: